-But this infographic from Information Is Beautiful shows that a real diversity challenge exists, and it goes beyond gender.
+But as this infographic from Information Is Beautiful shows, a real diversity challenge exists in many workplaces that goes beyond gender.
 Minority groups barely register at many tech companies, as this 2020 Fortune article reports.
 In 2019, Black people represented only 3% of Facebook’s senior leadership numbers; only 2.6% of Google’s.

 Diversity and inclusion remains a hiring challenge in most industries – not just tech – though that’s not for lack of programs or attention.

 If approaches tried to date don’t work, what new ideas can companies try?

 That question is one that has baffled companies for decades as they have employed numerous efforts in an attempt to build inclusive cultures.
 But it’s a question with answers that remain elusive.
 There are plenty of reasons why, and plenty of people and organizations who have opined on them over the years.

 One approach that has been gaining some traction, although it doesn’t explicitly focus on any specific protected classes, is increasing diversity and inclusion for one often overlooked group: people with criminal records.

 The 70 million people with records don’t qualify as a protected class.
 But the overrepresentation of minorities in the criminal justice system means that the EEOC takes a close look at how companies approach hiring from this pool.

 A flat-out ban on hiring people with criminal records would have a disparate impact on minorities.
 And that clearly violates Title VII of the 1964 Civil Rights Act, the agency has said.
 And, for those same reasons, it affects diversity in the workforce.